-Acadia hiker hit by rock might lose her leg, husband says
+Acadia climber in fair condition after surgery to repair badly damaged leg

 Surgeons were working Wednesday to repair the shattered left leg of a professional adventure sportswoman hit by a falling rock in Acadia National Park.

-Serenity Coyne of Boston was undergoing her second operation at Eastern Maine Medical Center of Bangor since the Labor Day mishap on Dorr Mountain Ladder Trail.
+Serenity Coyne of Boston was undergoing her second operation at Eastern Maine Medical Center of Bangor since the Labor Day accident on Dorr Mountain Ladder Trail.
 The 53-year-old was descending and between trail ladders when the 400- to 500-pound rock smashed her leg, according to her husband, Michael Coyne.

+Coyne was in fair condition as of late Wednesday afternoon, according to a hospital spokesman.
+He said he could provide no further details.

 Since 1995, the Coynes have climbed Mount Kilimanjaro, the Bolivian Andes, the Canadian Rocky Mountains, Devil’s Tower in Wyoming and Mount Gros Morne of Newfoundland to raise money for various causes for their charity, Expedition Outreach, Michael Coyne said.